 Many aspects of family law overlap with estate planning considerations.
 If you are going through a significant life change such as a divorce, this is a good time to meet with an estate planning attorney, either to create a new estate plan or to update your existing plan.
 Many divorce issues are intertwined with estate planning issues.
 Marital settlement agreements, prenuptial agreements, and postnuptial agreements should always be coordinated with estate plans.
-The experienced family law attorneys at Weinberger Divorce & Family Law Group are sensitive to these considerations and can help you decide when estate planning is appropriate and what kind of estate planning advice will best fit your individual needs.
+The experienced family law attorneys at Weinberger Divorce & Family Law Group, LLC are sensitive to these considerations and can help you decide when estate planning is appropriate and what kind of estate planning advice will best fit your individual needs.

 It can be difficult to contemplate what will happen to your assets after you pass away, but addressing concerns in a timely manner can prevent any future confusion about your intentions.
 A clear estate plan may even prevent unpleasant litigation among your family members.